SKAHP/One-Engi/media-ethics.md

 mitted to being so clever that he had befuddled himself.
 No wonder he was a favorite

-target of the comic poets.
-I. F. Stone likens this wizardry to "whales of the intellect
+target of the comic poets. **I. F. Stone** likens this wizardry to

-flailing about in deep seas" \(Stone 1988\)
+**"whales of the intellect flailing about in deep seas"** \(Stone 1988\)

 With his young friend, Meno, Socrates argued whether virtue is teachable.

-Meno was eager to learn more, after "holding forth often on the subject in front of

-large audiences."
-But he complained, "You are exercising magic and witc
+Meno was eager to learn more, after "holding forth often on the subject in front of large audiences."
+But he complained,

-upon me and positively laying me under your spell until I am just
+"You are exercising magic and witchcraft upon me and positively laying me under your spell until I am just

-hcraft

-a mass of help
+a mass of helpessness.. .

-lessness.. .
 You are exactly like the flat stingray that one meets in the sea.
 When

 ever anyone comes into contact with it, it numbs him, and that is the sort of thing

 you seem to be doing to me now.
 My mind and my lips are literally numb

-Philosophy is not a semantic game, though sometimes its idiosyncracies feed
+**Philosophy is not a semantic game**, though sometimes its **idiosyncracies **feed

 that response into the popular mind.
 Media Ethics: Issues and Cases does not de